When Community Healthcare Is the First Line of Defense Against COVID-19

 As the global leader in child-focused humanitarian response, Save the Children mobilized immediately to provide support, including medical supplies, preparedness training and critical information to the most vulnerable region, while making global response preparations.

-Across the 120 countries in which we work, our immediate priority is to prevent and manage the pandemic.
+Across the more than 100 countries in which we work, our immediate priority is to prevent and manage the pandemic.
 We have seen the coronavirus overwhelm the health systems of some of the world’s richest countries.
 It is now vital that the world’s poorest countries, with the most limited health systems, put in place the defenses needed to save lives.
 Those defenses include the provision of protective equipment, training health workers and community education.

 Community health programs have a global reach